 Budget Accommodation Options Near Jim Corbett National Park

 We stayed at The Den.
 This hotel is located in Kumeria Reserve Forest, Kumeriya, Chilkiya Range, Uttarakhand.
 The jungle safari to Jim Corbett is a 30-40 minute drive from there.

 The place overall is a nice place.
-We were 4 guys and were allocated a room where there were two beds one on the ground floor and one on first, which was accessible from the inside only.
-It was a nice room, had a nice tv but who comes to a trip to watch television right?
+We were 4 guys and were allocated a room where there were two beds one on the ground floor and one on the first, which was accessible from the inside only.
+It was a nice room, and had a nice tv but who comes on a trip to watch television right?

 Some Nominal Stay Options